Enzyvant receives FDA approval for RETHYMIC®️ (allogeneic processed thymus tissue-agdc) Learn More

 Senior Vice President, Head of Late-Stage Development and Commercialization

-As Senior Vice President, Head of Late-Stage Development and Commercialization at Enzyvant, Andrea Ashford-Hicks leads strategy, new product planning and all aspects of go-to-market for investigational RVT-802, including medical affairs, supply, clinical, patient services and commercial activities.
+As Senior Vice President, Head of Late-Stage Development and Commercialization at Enzyvant, Andrea Ashford-Hicks leads strategy, new product planning and has accountability for the company’s lead FDA-approved product, including medical affairs, supply, clinical, patient services and commercial activities.

 Andrea has extensive experience leading commercial strategy and execution in both emerging and established biopharmaceutical companies.
 She headed up late-stage asset strategy and commercial activities at Agenus and was Vice President of US Oncology Marketing at EMD Serono.
 She also led new business development for North America Immunology and Oncology at Johnson & Johnson and worked in marketing and sales roles at Pfizer, Allos Therapeutics, and Schering-Plough.